-Tihomir Duplic (1980) is the partner at Law Firm Kacic & Brbora and holds a law degree from the University of Zagreb.
+Tihomir Duplic (1980) is the partner at Duplić Strukić Šarić Law Firm and holds a law degree from the University of Zagreb.
 Tihomir attended various specialised training courses held by reputable universities and societies such as Tulane Admiralty Law Institute and Lloyds Maritime Academy.

-Law Firm Kacic & Brbora is specialised in shipping and maritime affairs, aviation, finance and international commerce to and from Croatia, which aims to provide the clients with full advise, as well as all the necessary assistance, on all issues connected with such activities.
+Law Firm Duplić Strukić Šarić is specialised in shipping and maritime affairs, aviation, finance and international commerce to and from Croatia, which aims to provide the clients with full advise, as well as all the necessary assistance, on all issues connected with such activities.
 However, shipping has been a core practice since the firm was founded.

 The long standing relationship created over the years through our practise dealing with all aspects of shipping and maritime affairs allows us to offer expertise and deep understanding of legal and business related aspects of maritime activities.

-The Firm is proud of the productive relationship we have developed with shipowners, insurers, P&I clubs, yards, banks and other financial institutions.
+The Firm is proud of productive relationship we have developed with shipowners, insurers, yards, banks and other financial institutions.